nmesstorff/keynoteapi/README.md

 #Keynote API
 keynoteapi is a Python module to access the Keynote Systems API (api.keynote.com) with your personal API token.

+*This module runs only with Python 2.6 and above.
+Compatibility for Python 3 is in progress!*

 [![Travis CI Build Status](https://travis-ci.org/nmesstorff/keynoteapi.png)](https://travis-ci.org/nmesstorff/keynoteapi) [![Coverage Status](https://coveralls.io/repos/nmesstorff/keynoteapi/badge.png)](https://coveralls.io/r/nmesstorff/)